 At Goldsworth, our Reception children begin their time at school through a staggered intake process.
 We have done this for a number of years and feel that it enables children to settle well into school life.
-We understand that this can cause difficulties for parents, particularly with childcare arrangements, however, this process takes place over two weeks and enables us to settle the children in smaller groups, more easily.
+We understand that this can cause difficulties for parents, particularly with childcare arrangements, however, this process enables us to settle the children in smaller groups, more easily.
 We strongly believe that our intake process helps children become familiar with their new setting, new adults and new peers.